flightphp/docs/content/v3/en/about.md

 # Contributing

 There are two ways you can contribute to Flight:

-1. You can contribute to the core framework by visiting the [core repository](https://github.com/flightphp/core).
+1. Contribute to the core framework by visiting the [core repository](https://github.com/flightphp/core).
-1. You can contribute to the documentation.
+2. Help make the docs better!
 This documentation website is hosted on [Github](https://github.com/flightphp/docs).
-If you notice an error or want to flesh out something better, feel free to correct it and submit a pull request!
-We try to keep up on things, but updates and language translations are welcome.
+If you spot an error or want to improve something, feel free to submit a pull request.
+We love updates and new ideas—especially around AI and new tech!

 # Requirements